Income Tax Program

 Hope House offers a free Income Tax Program through the Community Volunteer Income Tax Program (CVITP) under the Canada Revenue Agency.

-The Hope House Income Tax Program runs from
+The Hope House Income Tax Program is NOW CLOSED.

 Our free Income Tax Program is run by registered tax clinic volunteers who support our community members in getting their taxes done, whether it’s just for the past year or if you need to catch up on several years.